 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking this medicine against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

 The name of your medicine is Paroxetine Sandoz.
 It contains the active ingredient paroxetine hydrochloride.

-Paroxetine hydrochloride belongs to a group of medicines called selective serotonin reuptake inhibitors (SSRIs).
-It works by inhibiting the neuronal uptake of serotonin in the central nervous system.
-Serotonin is one of several brain chemicals called amines which are involved in controlling mood.
+Paroxetine hydrochloride belongs to a group of medicines called selective serotonin reuptake inhibitors (SSRIs) antidepressants.
+They are thought to work by their action on brain chemicals called amines which are involved in controlling mood.

-Paroxetine Sandoz is used to treat depression.
-Depression is longer lasting and/or more severe than the "low moods" everyone has from time to time due to the stress of everyday life.
+Depression is longer lasting and/or more severe than the "low moods" that everyone has from time to time.
 It is thought to be caused by a chemical imbalance in parts of the brain.
-This imbalance affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, being unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.
-Paroxetine Sandoz corrects the chemical imbalance and so helps relieve the symptoms of depression.
+This imbalance affects your whole body and can cause emotional and physical symptoms.
+You may feel low in spirit, loss of interest in usual activities, being unable to enjoy life, have poor appetite or over eat, disturbed sleep, often waking up early, loss of sex drive, low energy and feeling guilty over nothing.

 BEFORE YOU TAKE PAROXETINE SANDOZ